 Couples are choosing upgraded linens with lots of textures.

 It’s not just plants, herbs and ceramic and wooden vessels that will enhance the look of wedding reception tables.
-For wedding trends in 2019, linens are going beyond basic white.
+In regards to new wedding trends, linens are going beyond basic white.
 “Instead of a solid color tablecloth and napkin, rental companies have a diverse selection of textured linens to choose from,” says Ali Philips of Engaging Events by Ali.
 Trimmed in lace, frayed edges and embellished with beads and ribbons are some of the distinctive ornaments to give linens an upgrade.

 Location-themed favors are a must.

-Edible favors have been popular for years, but for 2019 wedding trends it’s not just the newlyweds’ favorite food they’ll be serving, but something that’s meaningful too.
+Edible favors have been popular for years, but now it’s not just the newlyweds’ favorite food they’ll be serving, but something that’s meaningful too.
 “Couples are choosing favors that are focused on where the couple is from, either where they currently live or their hometowns,” shares Ali Philips, owner of Engaging Events by Ali.
 Some local Chicago favorites Ali’s featuring at upcoming weddings include Vosges chocolates and Garretts Popcorn.

 Interactive bars allow guests to customize their drinks.